mrsarm/nqueen-problem/README.md

 Run it
 ------

+You can use Gradle to build and run the app
-Want to run it? in a _*nix_ environment with Java 8+ installed two convenient scripts  are placed at the root of the source code.
+(see [Build and run](#build-and-run)), but in _*nix_ environments with Java 8+ installed two convenient scripts are placed at the root of the source code.
 The first one is needed to execute only once, it compiles, executes the tests, assembles and unpacks the distributable: